Crazy quilt stitch along Tumbling Block 18

 Tumbling block 18 mid diamond detail 1

 The first thing you notice about this diamond is the silk ribbon iris that are emerging from the button cluster.
-The leaves are made of Leaf stitch which is on page 133 of The Visual Guide to Crazy Quilting Design.
+Specifically, the leaves are made of Leaf stitch which is on page 133 of The Visual Guide to Crazy Quilting Design.
 The upright central petals of the iris are made using a 7mm ribbon.
 I worked a Twisted Chain stitch and then the lower petals that point downward are made by two leaf stitches that emerge from under the Twisted chain stitch.

 Tumbling block 18 mid diamond detail 2